lkanapka/bios611-project1/README.md

 You'll need Docker and the ability to run Docker as your current user.

 This Docker container is based on rocker/verse.
+To build the Docker environment:

+    > docker build . -t project1-env

-To run rstudio server:
+To run r-studio server:

     > docker run -v `pwd`:/home/rstudio -p 8787:8787\
       -e PASSWORD=analysis -t project1-env